woman-working-at-david-lloyd-lounge

 1. Head to the spa

-Whether you’re recovering after the gym or just need a break from work, using your Club’s spa facilities can really help to promote well-being.
+Whether you’re recovering after the gym or just need a break from work, using your Club’s spa facilities can really help to promote wellbeing.
 It can be difficult to relax and take time for yourself in a traditional office or working from home – working at a David Lloyd Club gives you the opportunity to build wellness into your everyday routine.

 2. Eat brain-boosting foods